gee-community/ee-LandsatLinkr/README.md

 var WRS_1_GRANULE = '046033';
 ```

 3. Set the CRS variable to the geographic projection that is most relevant to your study area.
 If you plan on calculating areas of disturbance (or other area calculations), use a projection that preserves area such as Albers equal area conic.
 If there are other datasets that you'll be using in combination with this Landsat analysis, consider using the CRS of those datasets.
-Otherwise, you can stick with the default CRS of the EE API, which is Web Mercator (EPSG:3857).
+Otherwise, you can stick with the default CRS of the Earth Engine API, which is Web Mercator (EPSG:3857).
 ```js
 var CRS = 'EPSG:3857';
 ```